Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Some Kilns will fire up to 1832 degrees F (1000 C) only, while others will fire up to 2345 degrees F (1285 C).
 There is a whole variety of maximum temperatures in between.

-In order to decide what temperatures you should be working with, you need to think about the materials that you’re using.
+To decide what temperatures to work with, you need to consider the materials you’re using.
 You should also consider what the pieces will be used for.
-If you intend high-firing projects, you’ll probably need your kiln to reach maximum firing temperatures of cone 8 (2280 F- 1249 C) to Cone 10 (2345 F- 1285 C).
+If you intend high-firing projects, you’ll probably need your kiln to reach maximum firing temperatures of cone 8 (2280 F- 1249 C) to cone 10 (2345 F- 1285 C).

 Of course, if you want to work on a number of Cone 10 firing projects, you should also ensure the Kiln has the right thickness of walls and elements for long life.